 The Category Four penalties involve unsportsmanlike conduct, using fraudulently modified equipment, collusion or brutality.
 The infractions result in automatic expulsion (black card) from the competition.

-A complete listing of infraction and penalties is found in the USFA Rulebook.
+A complete listing of infractions and penalties can be found in the USA Fencing Rulebook.

 How to Follow the Action